 The old patio became part of the kitchen and dining space, and skylights were added to the new ceiling to bring in more light.
 The kitchen is now a beautifully organized and cheerful space for the family.
 Since it remained a galley layout, the homeowners chose simple textures and light colors to contrast a wide-plank dark wood floor with some grain and character.

 A bright and modern feel

 The cabinets have Shaker-style fronts in a minty green, which “matches the feel of the old house but is also clean and modern at the same time.”
 A tall pantry cabinet opens to reveal a column of drawers for optimal food storage.
 The white quartz countertop lightens up the space, and an enormous sink means there’ll be enough room for even the largest pots.
 The oversized undercounter sink has an instant hot faucet, disposal, and stainless steel finish to match the appliances.
 At one end, a wine fridge provides extra space for beverages next to the refrigerator.

 “The kitchen came out beautifully!
 We love the new flow, the light, and the extra space.”
 Laura reports that the extension is a lovely addition to the house where guests naturally gravitate, and the skylights add light and fresh air.
 Moving the doorway between the dining room and kitchen improved the flow to the basement.

-Due to the domino effect often seen in renovations, the basement also had to be brought up to code—with updates to the bathroom and boiler, as well as the removal of an illegal kitchen on that level.
+Due to the domino effect often seen in renovations, the basement also had to be brought up to code—with updates to the bathroom and boiler.
 They also took the renovation as an opportunity to install mini-split systems in the whole house so that they would no longer have to deal with inefficient window units.
-The homeowners love their new space, and are also very satisfied about having addressed their long list of broken or less-than-perfect things in the house.
+The homeowners love their new space, and are satisfied with having addressed their long list of broken or less-than-perfect things in the house.

 Thank you, Laura and Tim, for sharing your home!